Bogdanp/dramatiq/docs/source/guide.rst

    Time limits are best-effort.
 They cannot cancel system calls or any function that doesn't currently hold the GIL under CPython.

+   For more information, see the section on :ref:`message-interrupts`.

 Handling Time Limits
 ^^^^^^^^^^^^^^^^^^^^